 Above is how I felt about the host's duties, below is the rest of what was seen as I give you...

 The Wicker Breakdown:

-- Louise Lasser opens the show.
-I've never heard of her but the way the audience is reacting she must had done something pretty big pretty recently.
+Louise Lasser opens the show.
+I've never heard of her, but the way the audience is reacting she must had done something pretty big pretty recently.
 It goes on for quite a while.
-It's hard to tell if she really nervous, playing a nervous character, or is high on meth.
+It's hard to tell if she’s really nervous, playing an edgy character, or is high on meth.
 The way she rambles leads me to believe it's all three of the above but the way she runs off stage and the camera follows is a good sign that it's acting this time.
 This is still technically the opening as she is now locked in her dressing room and everyone is trying to talk her into coming out.
-She's finally lured out by the Land shark, but I'm disappointed when he doesn't eat her.
+She's finally lured out by the Land Shark, but I'm disappointed when he doesn't eat her.

-- Jane Curtin and Gilda Radner act in another one of these sketches where they seem to bounce back and forth between being small children and adults as they have slumber party talk about sex.
-Meaning their voices were as little kids but the situations seem closer to college age experiences but maybe that's what kids did back then.
+Jane Curtin and Gilda Radner act in another one of these sketches where they seem to bounce back and forth between being small children and adults as they have a slumber party talk about sex.
+Meaning their voices were as little kids, but the situations seem closer to college age experiences, but maybe that's what kids did back then.

-- Louise Lasser then lays on the ground to put on her shoes and share the tale of her scandal, in a very real moment that just might have been a cry for help.
+Louise Lasser then lays on the ground to put on her shoes and share the tale of her scandal, in a genuine moment that just might have been a cry for help.

 Louise Lasser returns to say her good nights.

 Once again this episode had fewer sketches to choose from, but I still did have three favorite moments of the night.
 First, I loved the Kaufman-esque short film with layers of line reads that blur the level of reality we are watching.
 Next, even though I wouldn't say it was comedic, the Louise Lasser explaining her situation was pretty interesting to watch.
 Finally, I was a fan of seeing Garrett Morris as Idi "VD" Amin.